psychemedia/sin-eater-resources/src/_initial_observations.md

 From the proposed adoption of the *"laws and regulations of the Archaeological Institute of Great Britain and Ireland"*, is the *Cambrian Archaeological Association* perhaps another jibe at the *British Archaeological Association* from antiquarians in Wales?

-As to it's situatedness, the proposal also suggests that the society becomes an "ambulatory body" that holds meetings around the Principality, again similar in form to the Archaeological Institute:
+As to its situatedness, the proposal also suggests that the society becomes an "ambulatory body" that holds meetings around the Principality, again similar in form to the Archaeological Institute:

 > As Wales does not possess any metropolitan city where the Association could have a permanent locality, it must of necessity become an ambulatory body, and must hold meetings at fixed periods in various places.
 We should be inclined to recommend that it should hold an annual meeting — something like that of the Archaeological Institute — at one or other of the chief towns of the Principality and the four bordering counties; and, to prevent local rivalries, that the county towns of those shires should be taken in succession, as places of assembling.
 As an act of courtesy to all the members at the starting of such a body, it would be desirable to choose some central town for the *first* place of meeting, where the members might congregate, appoint their officers, and transact their business.
 We do not, however, think that an annual meeting can be attended without some expense, and therefore, we should suppose that all members attending such meetings, would find it necessary to subscribe to some common fund for local purposes, —but not to any other than an inconsiderable amount.
 Local secretaries should also be appointed for each county, who might attend to the interests of the Association in their several districts.